Test of Oral Proficiency (TOP) Exam Overview

 Please note that the Summer, Fall, and Winter administrations for 2020-2021 will be held remotely via Zoom due to COVID-19 restrictions.
 Once you have registered for the exam, you will receive an email with detailed instructions about how to take the exam via Zoom.

-- Summer 2021 Administration: 270 Powell Library (Instructional Media Lab).
+- Fall 2021, Winter 2022, and Spring 2022 Administration: 270 Powell Library (Instructional Media Lab).
 Please note that the exams are NOT administered at the TOP office.

 How Much Does the TOP exam cost?